 It allows affiliates to advertise their deals so that they appear very tempting to clients.
 And, yes, affiliates make much money from native advertising.

 Benefits of Native Ads Strategies in Affiliate Marketing

 The following are the advantages of native ads for affiliate marketing:

 - Native advertisements blend into the content rather than pop out on the screen like text links and banner ads.
 This may irritate or distract the audience.
 It doesn’t stop people from seeing what they want to see because native ads aren’t intrusive.

-- Customers are more likely to click on native advertisements because they communicate relevance and authenticity.
+- Customers are likelier to click on native advertisements because they communicate relevance and authenticity.
 These commercials are written in plain English, giving people the trust and confidence to click on them.

 - Customers gain knowledge about a company even if they do not click on native advertisements.
 However, this is only achievable if the advertisements are related to the subject matter of the commercials.
-And sure, because viewers do not have to leave the website to view this advertising, the commercials expose brand marketers and advertisers to a large number of items and services.
+And sure, because viewers do not have to leave the website to view this advertising, the commercials expose brand marketers and advertisers to many items and services.
 Native ads, on the other hand, show a brand’s products and services to more people.